๐งช Velora Lab: Experiment Log

 ๐ฌ Observations

-- Formed a thicker, gel-like structure due to petri dish mold
+- Thick, gel-like structure formed using a petri dish mold

-- More contained and uniform shape compared to previous versions
+- More contained and shaped structure than earlier versions

 ๐ง Summary

-V4 represents a structural shift from thin film formation to bulk gel behavior.
-While shape control improved, mechanical strength decreased due to internal instability in the thicker structure.
+V4 represents a transition from thin film behavior to bulk gel behavior.
+Shape control improved, but mechanical strength decreased due to internal structural instability.

-Across all versions, improvements were primarily driven by process control rather than recipe changes, including:
+Across all versions, material changes were driven primarily by processing conditions rather than composition alone, including:

 - thickness control